 g.
 Elected officers and other positions: Any person elected by the committee to serve as an officer.
 The total number may not exceed ten (10) additional members; and

 h.
 Actively Engaged Athlete members:

 i.
 Designated Sports Committees.
-The number of Actively Engaged Athlete members will equal at least thirty-three and 33/100 (33.33%) of the total authorized membershipthe Men’s and Women’s Track and Field, Men’s and Women’s Long Distance Running, and Race Walking committees.
+The number of Actively Engaged Athlete members will equal at least thirty-three and 33/100 (33.33%) of the committee’s total authorized membership, and at least half of the Athlete members will be Ten Year Athletes and the remaining will be either Ten Year or Ten Year+ Athletes for the Men’s and Women’s Track and Field, Men’s and Women’s Long Distance Running, and Race Walking committees.
 The Actively Engaged Athletes (who, if possible, are Actively Engaged Athletes engaged in the committee’s particular sport discipline) shall be selected by the AAC.

 ii. other Sorts Committees, except as designated above, the number of Actively Engaged Athlete members will equal at least thirty-three and 33/100 percent (33.33%) of the committee’s total authorized membership for all other sports committees including Youth Athletics.
 The Actively Engaged Athletes (who, if possible, are Actively Engaged Athletes engaged in the committee’s particular sport discipline) shall be selected by the AAC, except for Masters Track & Field, Masters Long Distance Running, and Youth Athletics.